mitchdshawn/disaster_income_loss/README.md

 **Problem**:

-NLT requested that our students complete projects surrounding emergency preparedness.
-In short summary, the four projects our students may complete are:
+NLT requested that our students complete projects surrounding emergency preparedness and economic analysis.
+In short summary, the twelve projects you may complete are:

 1. Leveraging Social Media to Map Disasters.
 2. Leveraging News and Media for Situational Awareness.